Scholarships + Awards

 New students applying for a Master’s program can apply for the School of Architecture, Planning and Landscape Dean’s Advisory Council Entrance Scholarship.

-Email your application and statement in one PDF with filename “last name_first name SAPL Dean’s Advisory Council”, to email@example.com.
+To apply, email your application and statement in one PDF with filename “last name_first name SAPL Dean’s Advisory Council”, to email@example.com.

-Masters Programs Entrance Scholarships
+Masters Programs Entrance Scholarships - no application required

 Master of Architecture Entrance Scholarships